Monica Twum

 Monica Afia Twum (born 14 March 1978) is a female track and field sprinter from Ghana.
 Together with Mavis Akoto, Vida Anim and Vida Nsiah she holds the Ghanaian record in 4 x 100 metres relay with 43.19 seconds, achieved during the heats at the 2000 Summer Olympics in Sydney.

+Twum was an All-American sprinter for the TCU Horned Frogs track and field team, placing 6th in the 60 metres at the 2001 NCAA Division I Indoor Track and Field Championships.
+She struggled with hamstring injuries until her senior year in 2003.